Pickleball Rules - An Overview

 THE 5 BASIC PICKLEBALL SERVING RULES

-2. There should be one bounce per side
+2. There must be one bounce per side before players can volley the ball (i.e. hit it before it bounces).

-4. The serve can’t land in the no-volley zone
+4. The serve can’t land in the non-volley zone (more on that later).

-The winner of the decision method will have the option to choose side or to serve or receive.
+No matter the method used, the winner has the option to choose their preferred side of the court, or to serve or receive.

 THE PICKLEBALL SERVE

-• The serve is initiated with at least one foot behind the baseline; and neither foot may contact the baseline or court until after the ball is struck
+• The serve is initiated with at least one foot behind the baseline.
+Neither foot may contact the baseline or court until after the ball is struck.

-• The serve is made diagonally crosscourt and must land within the area of the opposite diagonal court
+• The serve is made diagonally crosscourt.
+It must land within the designated area of the opposite diagonal court.

-• Only one serve attempt is allowed unless a point is won, then the server changes sides and serves again
+• Only one serve attempt is allowed unless a point is won.
+In that case, the server changes sides and serves again.

 SERVICE SEQUENCE IN PICKLEBALL DOUBLES

-• Both players on the serving team have the opportunity to serve and score points until they commit a fault (except for the first service sequence of each new game, which stars with the second server)
+• Both players on the serving team have the opportunity to serve and score points until they commit a fault (except for the first service sequence of each new game, which starts with the second server).

-• If a point is scored, the server switches sides and the server initiates the next serve from the left-hand court
+• If a point is scored, pickleball serve rules state that the server switches sides and the server initiates the next serve from the left-hand court.

-• Once the service goes to the opposition (a side out), the first serve is from the right-hand court and both players on that team have the opportunity to serve and score points until their team commits two faults.
+• Once the service goes to the opposition (a side- out), the first serve is from the right-hand court.
+Both players on that team have the opportunity to serve and score points until their team commits two faults.

 DOUBLE-BOUNCE PICKLEBALL RULES

-• When the ball is served, the receiving team must let it bounce before hitting their return, and then the serving team must let it bounce before returning – thus two bounces must occur before a rally begins
+• When the ball is served, the receiving team must let it bounce before hitting their return., Then, the serving team must let it bounce before returning.
+Thus, two bounces must occur before a rally begins.

-• The double bounce rule eliminates the serve and volley advantage and extends rallies
+• This isn’t a pickleball rule, per se, but is important for understanding the game: The double bounce rule eliminates the serve and volley advantage and extends rallies.

 PICKLEBALL RULES: FAULTS